mizosoft/methanol/methanol-protobuf/README.md

 # methanol-protobuf

-Provides `BodyAdapter` implementations for Google's [Protocol Buffers][protocol_buffers] format.
+`BodyAdapter` implementations for Google's [Protocol Buffers][protocol_buffers] format.
 Any subtype of `MessageLite` is supported for decoding and encoding.
-The adapters are compatible with `application/x-protobuf` and `application/octet-stream`.

 ## Installation